-The Sub-fund takes into account the principal adverse (hereinafter "PAIs") environmental and social impacts listed in Table 1 of Annex I of the Delegated Regulation (EU) 2022/1288 which are applicable to investments in sovereign or supranational issuers.
+The sub-fund takes into account the principal adverse environmental and social impacts (hereinafter "PAIs") listed in Table 1 of Annex I of the Delegated Regulation (EU) 2022/1288 which are applicable to investments in sovereign or supranational issuers.

-The PAIs are intrinsically linked to the Manager's commitment to reduce the negative impact of the Subfund's investments by avoiding activities or behaviours that may significantly hinder sustainable and inclusive growth.
+The PAIs are intrinsically linked to the Manager's commitment to reduce the negative impact of the sub-fund's investments by avoiding activities or behaviours that may significantly hinder sustainable and inclusive growth.
 This commitment is incorporated throughout the research and investment process from its inception.